jensettl/jensettl.github.io/_posts/0000-00-00-TOP-coming-soon.md

 - AI in Automation -> Intelligent Process Automation (IPA)
 - Decision Automation & Business Rules Engines (Drools, Camunda DMN)
 - AI Enhanced BPM (using AI to optimize and adapt business processes)

-## First Overview of Selected Projects

-#### AI-powered Research & Reporting Agent with Langchain
-(Python, Langchain, Ollama)
-Conception and development of an AI agent for the automated collection, analysis, and processing of information from various sources.
-The tool significantly reduces the manual effort of report generation and increases the efficiency of information retrieval.

-#### Mail Reporting Service on Raspberry Pi Zero 2 W
-(Python, Linux)
-Implementation of an energy-efficient system on a Raspberry Pi that queries APIs, collects data, and automatically sends reports via email.
-The goal was to reduce manual routine tasks.

 Stay tuned for detailed posts on each of these exciting projects!